EVORA-project/evora-ontology/models/docs/Protein.md

   proteinPurification:
     name: proteinPurification
     description: Refers to the degree of purity achieved for a protein sample.
-Possible values include ">95%" (the protein is highly purified, with more than 95% purity) and "Unpurified expression host lysate or partly purified protein" (the protein is either unpurified and present in the host cell lysate or only partially purified).
+Possible values include '>95%' (the protein is highly purified, with more than 95% purity) and 'Unpurified expression host lysate or partly purified protein' (the protein is either unpurified and present in the host cell lysate or only partially purified).
     title: protein purification
     domain_of: